 With TOTALData Encryption, customers can instantly encrypt and protect all three states of mobile app data; data-at-rest, data-in-transit and data-in-use in any mobile app by simply clicking a toggle to enable the feature.
 When enabled, all data within the app (as well as data on the device created by the app) is encrypted so that it cannot be read in the event of a compromise.
 Optionally, customers can also exclude certain files or file-types from being encrypted.
 TOTALData Encryption is one of the easiest ways to protect against the OWASP mobile top 10 risks.

-Data encryption does not encrypt the strings and resources in the app.
 The strings and resources include among other things all the personal identifyable information (PII) of the user.
 This PII information is the target of most credential theft attacks.
 On Appdome, it is very easy to encrypt the strings and resources in any Android or iOS app.

 M3 – Insecure Communication